 Claude Hamilton Gresham, Jr. (June 21, 1922 – February 18, 2008), better known as Grits Gresham, was an avid sportsman and naturalist and a first-rate outdoor writer and broadcaster.
 I have a number of his books in my library collection and his videos on duck and goose hunting.
-I have a great many books on hunting in my library collection from many different authors, but in my opinion, his book on waterfowl hunting, The Complete Wildfowler, is the finest ever written on the subject.
-He was from rural South Carolina and highly educated with bachelor of science and master of science degrees, with a specialty in forestry and wildlife management, from Louisiana State University in Baton Rouge.
+I have a great many books on hunting in my library collection from many different authors.
+Still, in my opinion, his book on waterfowl hunting, The Complete Wildfowler, is the finest ever written on the subject.
+He was from rural South Carolina and highly educated with a bachelor of science and master of science degrees, with a specialty in forestry and wildlife management, from Louisiana State University in Baton Rouge.
 He made his home in Louisiana and is remembered by Robert J. Barham, the Secretary of the Louisiana Department of Wildlife and Fisheries and a former Republican member of the Louisiana State Senate who recalled “as a child, I got to meet him and be around him.
 He was just so easy to be around.
 Grits was nothing like the television celebrities of today.
 People were drawn to him.
 He made them feel at ease … he made me feel at ease, and I was just a child. … There will never be another like him.” (as cited in Wikipedia) Continue reading

 Hera wallowing in a muddy puddle